Last updated on

 More fun pillow covers from H & M. Ornaments in the copper strainer are from the Martha Stewart line at Home Depot.

-I shared my kitchen the other day, and you can see the whole post HERE.
-But here are just a few glimpses…
+I shared my Christmas kitchen the other day.
+Here are just a few glimpses…

 Above you can see the table all set up to welcome back our Elf on the Shelf, Buddy.
 He visits each year right after Thanksgiving and brings all sorts of goodies.